sosy-lab/cpachecker/README.md

 In particular, MathSAT is available for research and evaluation purposes only (cf. `lib/license-libmathsatj.txt`), so make sure to use a different SMT solver if necessary.
+Note that although a GPL program is distributed together with CPAchecker, CPAchecker is separate from that program and thus not under the terms of the GPL.

 Prepare Programs for Verification by CPAchecker
 -----------------------------------------------